Junín virus: Disease and epidemiology

 A member of the genus Mammarenavirus, Junín virus characteristically causes Argentine hemorrhagic fever (AHF).
 AHF leads to severe compromise of the vascular, neurological and immune systems and has a mortality rate between 20 and 30%.
 Symptoms of the disease are conjunctivitis, purpura, petechiae and occasionally sepsis.
 The symptoms of the disease can be confusing; the condition can be mistaken for a different one, especially during the first week when it can resemble a flu.

 Since the discovery of Junín virus in 1958, the geographical distribution of the pathogen, although still confined to Argentina, has expanded.
 At the time of discovery, Junín virus was confined to an area of around 15,000 km^{2}.
 At the beginning of 2000, the region with reported cases grew to around 150,000 km^{2}.
 The natural hosts of Junín virus are rodents, particularly Mus musculus, Calomys spp. and Akodon azarae.
 Direct rodent-to-human transmission only takes place when a person makes direct contact with the excrement of an infected rodent; this can occur by ingestion of contaminated food or water, inhalation of particles in urine or direct contact of an open wound with rodent feces.

 Potential therapy

 A potential novel treatment, the NMT inhibitor, has been shown to completely inhibit JUNV infection in cells based assays.
+EPRS1 acts, in human cells, as a proviral factor in mammarenaviruses infection, including LASV, and its inhibition using halofuginon compound, a prolyl domain inhibitor of EPRS1, completely abolishes the viral infection by interrupting viral assembly and budding.
+PKR has been shown to act as a proviral factor while the inhibition of its kinase activity restricted the virus replication and infectivity.